codigoascii/codigoascii/README.md

 ### Hi there 👋
+I'm intern in Civil Engineering
+Passionate about my career and new technologies, I define myself as someone eager to learn with a strong ability to work collaboratively and always proactive.
+🌱 I’m currently learning js, css and data analyst

 <!--
 **codigoascii/codigoascii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.